 Sometimes, when we are writing to large numbers of people, we use a mailing house to print and post our letters.
 This is the quickest and most cost effective way of sending large mailings.
 On these occasions your contact details will be shared with the mailing house, for the purposes of printing and posting our letters.
 We have signed agreement from each mailing house we use that they delete the information we share with them as soon as the mailing is complete.

-Heart of Kent Hospice weekly lottery and superdraws are supported by third party specialist agencies including Sterling, our external lottery manager, Secure Collections, who provide secure direct debit payment facilities, and Lottery Fundraising Services, who support our recruitment of new players.
-Working with specialists in these area ensures that we are able to operate a secure and reliable weekly draw which is compliant with the Gambling Commission.
+Heart of Kent Hospice weekly lottery and superdraws are supported by third party specialist agencies including Sterling, our external lottery manager and Secure Collections, who provide secure direct debit payment facilities.
+Working with specialists in these areas ensures that we are able to operate a secure and reliable weekly draw which is compliant with the Gambling Commission.
 The contact details and payment details of all players is stored and used by Sterling for the purpose of managing the weekly draw.
 Sterling transfer the bank details of players who pay by direct debit to Secure Collections on a weekly basis in order for them to process payments.
 Secure Collections do not hold any player contact or payment information themselves.
 Lottery Fundraising Services also do not hold any player contact or payment information.
 Heart of Kent Hospice has access to our lottery players contact information but we do not hold any payment information.